tytydraco/yessleep/out/The_Death_Collector_Part_2.md

 The only other thing in that drawer was a newspaper article from February 2nd, 1987.
 An article about a middle schooler who had gone missing right from her own yard.
 One who was last seen talking to a man in a jacket and hat according to her mother, who seemed to be asking the girl for directions.

 I was done.
 I couldn't read anymore.
-I put anything else that looked like it might make the family as sick as I felt and started to bring the boxes out to go over the contents with the family before nightfall.
+I put anything else that looked like it might make the family as sick as I felt aside to take with me and started to bring the boxes out to go over the contents with the family before nightfall.

 The son was at the door to the workshop as I opened it, looking like he had been about to knock.